crowding/ansible-role-audio/index.md

 }
 ```

-Note that this can also be done using our existing PCM definitions as:
+Note that this can also be done using our existing named PCM
+definitions as:

 ```
 pcm.gang2 {